AppLovin: History

 In February 2021, AppLovin announced the acquisition of mobile app measurement company Adjust.

 In March 2021, AppLovin company filed for an IPO in order to raise $100 million.

-On April 15, 2021, AppLovin became a public company, trading under the ticker APP.
+On April 15, 2021, AppLovin became a public company, trading on the Nasdaq under the ticker APP.
 AppLovin began trading at US$70 per share, with a total valuation of approximately US$24 billion.

 On October 6, 2021, AppLovin announced the acquisition of mobile monetization company MoPub from Twitter for $1.1 billion.
 The sale was finalized on January 3, 2022.

 On August 9, 2022, AppLovin made an offer to buy Unity Technologies in exchange for $17.54 billion of stock.
-The proposal for merger would result in the Unity CEO John Riccitiello becoming the CEO of the combined entity.
+The proposal for merger would result in Unity CEO John Riccitiello becoming the CEO of the combined entity.
 AppLovin's bid would require Unity to terminate its recent deal to merge with ironSource.
 Later that month, Unity's board rejected the offer and committed to complete its acquisition of ironSource.

+In February 2025, Applovin said that it would divest its mobile games development business to a private company for $900 million and focus on its advertising business.
+In April 2025, the company made a bid to acquire the United States subsidiary of TikTok after the United States government required TikTok to divest from Chinese company ByteDance or be banned.
+Tripledot Studios acquired AppLovin's Lion Studios in May 2025.

+In July 2025, Barron's reported that it was valued at $123 billion.

+In September 2025, it was reported that Applovin would be added to the S&P 500 index on September 22.

+Allegations

+On February 26, 2025, short seller firm Fuzzy Panda Research alleged AppLovin committed ad fraud and illegally tracked children and served them sexual ads.
+On October 6, 2025, Bloomberg reported the SEC was looking into AppLovin regarding their data-collection practices.